lnshi/node-cayley/README.md

 ```

-* Write your JSON object directly to cayley, this lib will handle the JSON to N-quads transparently for you.
+* Write your JSON object directly to cayley, this lib will handle the JSON to N-Quads transparently for you.

   ```
   # Callback style.